 At least 25% of the ethanol industry captures carbon dioxide.
 Whether through utilization or permanent sequestration, increased CCUS use throughout the industry significantly lowers CI.

-WIND AND SOLAR: Energy intensity (megajoules per bushel of corn) has dropped.
-More use of renewable energy sources like wind and solar at biorefineries will bring further CI benefits to ethanol.
+WIND AND SOLAR: More use of renewable energy sources like wind and solar at biorefineries will bring further CI benefits to ethanol.